Clara '96

 In order to make sufficient progress as a student and maintain vocal fitness, Voice students are expected to practice daily, at a rate of one hour of practice per credit hour.
 Voice students taking MUA221 and higher are expected to practice at least two hours a day, and those taking MUA121-122 are expected to practice at least one hour a day.
 These may be adjusted for various reasons by the teacher.

-Activities counting toward the daily requirement include: singing Warm-ups & Vocal Exercises, learning assigned pieces, memorizing, rehearsal with accompanist, listening to recordings of assigned pieces, translating texts of songs, rendering texts into IPA, writing program notes and other recital planning.
+Activities counting toward the daily requirement include: singing Warm-ups & Vocal Exercises, taking notes and listening to your lesson mp3, learning assigned pieces, memorizing, rehearsal with accompanist, listening to recordings of assigned pieces, translating texts of songs, rendering texts into IPA, diction study, analysis of your pieces, writing program notes and other recital planning.

 Accompanist